zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-outputs.md

   </BladeAction>
 </CustomPart>
 ```

+{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Bindings/OutputBindings/OutputBindings.pdl", "section": "portalfx-blades-outputs#parent-part"}

-In the snippet above, `OutputBindingsChildBlade` will be opened with a `currentNumber` parameter.
-The child blade will be responsible for setting the value on the output binding.
-After that value is set, `onInputsSet` of the part will be invoked, this time with a value named `currentNumber`.
+In the previous snippet, `OutputBindingsChildBlade` is opened with a `currentNumber` parameter.
+The child blade sets the value on the output binding.
+After that value is set, `onInputsSet` of the part is invoked, this time with a value named `currentNumber`.